 Are GAF Shingles the Right Choice for Your Home?

 This investigative look at GAF shingles is for homeowners who are considering GAF products and want to do their due diligence before making the roofing material decision.

-This gives you the perspective of contractors that have installed GAF for decades, home inspectors that have inspected hundreds of GAF-covered homes and homeowners that live with GAF shingles on their roof every day.
+This gives you the perspective of contractors that have installed GAF shingles for decades, home inspectors that have inspected hundreds of GAF-covered homes, and homeowners that live with GAF shingles on their roof every day.

-Let’s look at GAF shingle pros from the three perspectives mentioned: Installers, inspectors and homeowners.
+Let’s look at the GAF shingle pros from the three perspectives mentioned: Installers, inspectors and homeowners.

 Why roofing contractors like GAF shingles: There are a couple reasons that most roofers are happy to install GAF products, and some swear by them.

 - The GAF complete roofing system: When you purchase mechanical systems, an HVAC system for example, it’s important that the components such as the condensing unit, indoor coil, gas furnace and the thermostat control are designed to work together.
 The result is optimized performance.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros:

 Enter Your Zip Code: